bhartiy/learnsellacious/pages/35.global-configurations/frontend-display-options/docs.md

 ![](Screenshot%202020-05-27%20at%207.21.44%20PM.png)
 ![](Screenshot%202020-05-27%20at%207.22.20%20PM.png)
 Country, state, district can be shown as select2 dropdown or as text field. if checked text only these fields will show as text field.
+NOTE: Do not change this again and again from one to another, otherwise geolocation saved with dropdown will show as location id.
+So in this case best practice is to enable one type of field for your shop from begining.
 ![](Screenshot%202020-05-27%20at%207.26.38%20PM.png)
 ![](Screenshot%202020-05-27%20at%207.30.16%20PM.png)